Sunnam1/Guitar-Guru/README.md

 2. Open index.html in your browser

-- M

-- ake sure script.js, style.css, and guitars.json are in the same directory.
+- Make sure script.js, style.css, and guitars.json are in the same directory.

 Tip: Use a Live Server extension in VS Code for best performance.

 📁 Folder Structure